Interracial Marriages: Navigating The Challenges Of An Interracial Marriage

 It wasn’t until nearly a century later, in 1959, when Richard Loving and Mildred Loving, an interracial married couple, were charged with violating the same law in Virginia.
 Years later, Mildred wrote a letter to attorney general Robert F. Kennedy explaining how her and her husband did not know that as a black and Indian female, she was unable to marry a white man.
 The letter caught attention and ended up being taken by the Supreme Court, which ruled that Virginia’s laws violated the 14th amendment, thus overturning the laws against interracial marriage in sixteen states.
 This allowed anyone to marry a white person and vice versa for any race.
 However, it still took several years for interracial marriages and couples to increase due to wrongful social stigmas that took years to overcome.

-What case allowed interracial marriage?
+What case first allowed interracial marriages?

 The case most widely accepted as the one that allowed interracial married men and women was the Supreme Court issuing its decision in the Loving v.
 Virginia case.
 Essentially, an interracial couple had been fined and forced to leave their state due to laws against interracial marriage, but they were also not allowed to visit family in the state.
 They appealed to the attorney general and Supreme Court, and the Virginian laws were decided to be unconstitutional.
 From then on, marriage partners in most states were allowed to be interracial legally.